quilt/bazooka/README.md

 [![License](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue)](https://github.com/lightclient/fast-evm)

-An attack orchestration tool targeting Ethereum clients.
+A p2p load testing tool for Ethereum clients.

 ### Overview

 Like a rocket launcher, `bazooka` is designed to overwhelm its target.
-It carries out pre-defined attack strategies in a deterministic fashion.
+It carries out pre-defined load testing strategies in a deterministic fashion.
 By executing atop `devp2p` it is portable across all proper Ethereum clients.
 Unlike other tools [[1]](https://github.com/ethereum/hive) [[2]](https://github.com/ethereum/retesteth) that focus on consistency &